Delft Ceramic Relief Tile Plaque

-Vintage Delft ceramic relief tile plaque from the mid-20th century, depicting a Dutch canal scene with a clock tower and trees. - view 1
+Vintage ceramic relief tile from Delft, Netherlands, depicting a church tower and waterway, with 'DELFT' inscribed at base. - view 1

 1/2